Operation WildflowerOperation Wildflower

 Photographer: Thabo Maphisa

-Welwitschia mirabilis, the tweeblaarkanniedood (two-leaf-cannot-die in Afrikaans), lives in some of the earth’s most extremely arid conditions for periods of 500 to 2000 years.
-Indeed an unusual lifespan for any plant barring some of the big tree species like Podocarpus or Sequoia!
-These trees also belong to ancient conifer families as the Welwitschia does.
+The tweeblaarkanniedood crowns the botanical wonders found in Namibia for many people.
+It lives in some of the earth’s most extreme hyper-arid conditions.
+The plants reach ages from 500 to 2000 years.
+Indeed an unusual lifespan for any plant under any conditions, barring some of the big tree species like Podocarpus or Sequoia.
+These trees also belong to ancient conifer families as Welwitschia does, but possibly in the group that bridges to flowering plants.
+W. mirabilis is a spreading, woody, evergreen reaching heights to 2 m and double that in width.

 Previous